Exact Bayesian inference for diffusion driven Cox processes: Examples

-The general class of Cox process models proposed in this paper offers significant contribution, in terms of model flexibility, when compared to the class of models found in the existing literature, in particular log-Gaussian Cox processes.
-In order to illustrate this, we compare a heavy tailed DDCP - the exp-Cauchy model, to the exp-OU model, which is a log-Gaussian Cox process.
-The exp-Cauchy model considers the intensity function to be the exponential of the Cauchy diffusion - $g(X_s)=\rho\exp(\sigma X_s)$.
-We generate data from the exp-Cauchy model in $[0,1000]$ for $\rho=0.2$ and $\sigma=0.4$.
-The dataset contains 353 points.
-We fit both the exp-Cauchy and the exp-OU model and predict two functionals of the intensity function in $[1000,2000]$, $\ds I_{\lambda}=E[\int_{1000}^{2000}\lambda_sds]$ and $\ds p_{\lambda}=E[p_4(\lambda_s)]$, where $\ds p_4(\lambda_s)$ is the proportion of times the intensity function goes above 4 at time points multiple of 0.1 in $[1000,2000]$.
-We also compare the predicted IF with some replication of data in $[1000,2000]$.
-That is done by computing MC estimates of:
+The general class of Cox process models proposed in this paper offers a significant contribution in terms of model flexibility when compared to the class of models found in the literature, in particular, log-Gaussian Cox processes.
+In order to illustrate this, we compare a heavy tailed DDCP - the exp-Cauchy model, to the exp-OU model, which is a type of log-Gaussian Cox process.
+The exp-Cauchy model considers the intensity function to be $g(X_s)=\exp(\gamma+\sigma X_s)$, with $X$ being a Cauchy diffusion.
+We generate data from this model in $[0,500]$ for $\gamma=log(0.2)\approx-1.61$ and $\sigma=0.4$.
+The dataset contains 251 points.
+The partition $\tau$ is sample at each iteration of the Gibbs sampling with $\tau_{i+1}-\tau_i=0.5$.
+Parameter estimates are presented in Table \ref{tabexamp1}.